Cghlewis/data-mgmt-ed-research-book/_book/04-planning.md

 </div>

 While these workflow diagrams are excellent for high level views of what the process will be, we can see that we are unable to put fine details into this visual.
 So the last step of creating a workflow is to put all tasks (and all final decisions associated with those tasks) into a standard operating procedure (SOP).
 In your SOP you will add all necessary details of the process.
 You can also attach your diagram as an addendum or link your SOPs and diagrams in other ways for reference.
-We will talk more about creating SOPs in Chapter \@ref(document).
+We will talk more about creating SOPs in Section \@ref(document-sop).

 ### Benefits to visualizing a workflow